upsella/online/content/pricing.md

   * You can choose a custom PPC amount based on your budget.
 Upsella fee is only 15% of your spend.
 {{< rawhtml >}}
 <br>
 Please select your PPC monthly budget amount (minimum is $500).
-Contact us to estimate your monthly PPC budget.
+Contact us to estimate your monthly PPC budget and requirements.
 </p>

 <div id="pricewell-e72386fb-cf95-4b91-b30d-817767f60122"></div><script src="https://snippet.pricewell.io/e72386fb-cf95-4b91-b30d-817767f60122/pricewell.js" async=""></script>